-Approxim ate % of time annually I.Indigenous Student Success Programming - Liaise with Indigenous students encouraging involvement and supporting their learning, with a focus on outreach, retention and academic support programs.
-100/ Participate in the research, planning and implementation of programming to support the academic success of students 40% • Participate in the college wide orientation plan and develop outreach activities to reach Indigenous learners including Indigenous Student Mentorship Provide referrals to Indigenous students within the college and community.
+Approxim ate % of time annually 1.Indigenous Student Success Programming - Liaise with Indigenous students encouraging involvement and supporting their learning, with a focus on outreach, retention and academic support programs.
+Participate in the research, planning and implementation of programming to support the academic success of students Participate in the college wide orientation plan and develop outreach activities to reach Indigenous learners 50% including Indigenous Student Mentorship Provide referrals to Indigenous students within the college and community.
 Answer questions, advising and guiding Indigenous students as required.
 Tracking the success of Indigenous students that would include the incumbent coordinating data collection and reporting on results including self-identification Provide information on Indigenous-specific Scholarships and Bursaries for students.
 Update and maintain Indigenous Services website or portal page with support of IT and/or Marketing.
 Participate in discussions on the purpose and use of this website.
-Develop workshops to support the success of Indigenous students and promote awareness of Indigenous culture within the college community.
-Work with Learning Support Staff and/or Student Experience staff to promote existing skill development workshops and build on more culturally sensitive topics including Indigenous rights, identity and life skills.
-Monitor Indigenous Student Department Space(s) and Tipi to ensure proper resources within are meeting student needs (community news, learning strategies, computer access, cultural items).
-Encourage student involvement in events as volunteers and well as motivate them to implement their own ideas.
-Works with student members on AEC to help them understand their role, opportunities to present and gain feedback from other students • Provide support and coverage to Indigenous staff and Department Space(s) at the Frost campus and other campuses as necessary Bring to the attention of the supervisor any issues impacting on Indigenous student success.
+Develop workshops to support the success of Indigenous students.
+Collaborate in initiatives that promote awareness of Indigenous culture within the college community.
+Collaborate with Student Experience teams to advise and promote culturally inclusive program as it relates to Indigenous rights, identity and life skills.
+Work in partnership with Facilities department to ensure culturally appropriates resources and capacity are available to Indigenous students' spaces and advise on the inclusion across the campuses. (community news, learning strategies, computer access, cultural items).
+Volunteer recruitment for Fleming events, committees and initiatives that will contribute to community building, leadership and implementation of Indigenous student driven activities.
+Works with student members on IEC to help them understand their role, opportunities to present and gain feedback from other students Provide support and coverage to Indigenous staff and Department Space(s) at the Frost and Haliburton campuses as necessary Bring to the attention of the supervisor any issues impacting on Indigenous student success.